Jovan-Savic/os1kernel/README.md

 This project represents simple, yet fully functional kernel for RISC-V architecture.
 It is completely made from scratch, meaning it fully lies on the most basic concepts of C/C++ programming languages.
 Additionaly, no external (nor internal) library is used in creation process.

-The whole project was sophomore year's biggest obstacle, which was covered on ***Operating Systems 1*** course at the School of Electrical Engineering @ University of Belgrade :serbia:
+The whole project was sophomore year's biggest obstacle, which was covered on ***Operating Systems 1*** course at the School of Electrical Engineering at University of Belgrade

 ## Kernel overview